Yontelele/Spotdeal/README.md

 ## About the Project

 Spotdeal helps salespeople find, compare, and sell the right mobile subscription in seconds.
-By gathering operator pricing, campaigns, and phone discounts in one workspace, salespeople can focus on the customer — not the spreadsheet.
+By gathering operator pricing, campaigns, and phone discounts in one workspace, salespeople can focus on the customer, not the spreadsheet.
+Every order is tracked in real-time dashboards showing performance, budget progress, and sales trends.

+## About the Project
+Spotdeal helps salespeople find, compare, and sell the right mobile subscription in seconds, without juggling multiple operator sites and spreadsheets.
+By gathering operator pricing, campaigns, and phone discounts in one workspace, salespeople can focus on the customer, not the calculation.
 Every order is tracked in real-time dashboards showing performance, budget progress, and sales trends.

 ## 📸 Screenshots